jonklein/snell/README.md

 ### Running a Snell Project

 There are currently two ways to run the framework: CGI, or standalone server.
-Neither of these methods are considered high-performance options.

 - Running with CGI